camunda-community-hub/zeebe-client-node-js/README.md

 I recommend the following scale, to match the maturity of your system:

--   Starting with `any` typing; then
+-   Start with `<JSONDoc>` typing for the workers - this will give you more type hinting for defensive coding than `any`; then
--   Developing interfaces to describe the DTOs represented in your workflow variables;
+-   Develop interfaces to describe the DTOs represented in your workflow variables;
--   Using optional types on those interfaces to check your defensive programming structures;
+-   Use optional types on those interfaces to check your defensive programming structures;
--   Locking down the run-time behaviour with io-ts as the boundary validator.
+-   Lock down the run-time behaviour with io-ts as the boundary validator.

 You may choose to start with the DTOs.
 Anyway, there are options.